 What are the symptoms of TB?

+Different symptoms are TB are present depending upon the age of the child affected.
 The following are the most common symptoms for TB.
-However, each individual may experience symptoms differently.
+However, each child may experience symptoms differently.
+Symptoms may include:

 The symptoms of TB may resemble other lung conditions or medical problems.
-Consult a physician for a diagnosis.
+Always consult your child's physician for a diagnosis.

 What causes TB?